The Tobacco Control Initiative

 Services

-The Tobacco Control
+The Tobacco and Nicotine Control

-Initiative (TCI) provides five treatment options to
+Initiative (TANCI) provides five treatment options

-public hospital patients when treating tobacco use
+to public hospital patients when treating tobacco

-and dependency.
+use and dependency.
 These treatment options

 are: